-SOUTHBRIDGE – In the first town council meeting with the new chair and vice chair selections settled, the council settled various items of business including an update to the town’s payroll and accounting system and a tax increment financing (TIF) agreement with Hardline Treat Heating, Inc as well as the second reading of a proposed amendment to zoning bylaws to address medical marijuana dispensaries.
+SOUTHBRIDGE – In the first town council meeting with the new chair and vice chair selections settled, the council settled various items of business including an update to the town’s payroll and accounting system and understanding the risks of payroll services as well as the second reading of a proposed amendment to zoning bylaws to address medical marijuana dispensaries.

 The council voted in favor of ratifying a contract with Tyler Technologies to provide conversion of town financial systems and software to a system called Munis, which provides the ability to integrate, modernize and add accessibility to town payroll, vendor accounts and citizen services such as tax information and payments.

 Seth Racine, business manager for Southbridge Public Schools, remarked that, “The current financial system that we run all of our finances on, we pay all our bills, we run our payroll through, was implemented at a time when, in terms of technology, the most popular search engine was Ask Jeeves, when the most popular phone was a flip phone and the most common social media was MySpace or Friendster.”
 We will also be conducting a regular payroll audit from now on.

 After learning more about paystub maker benefits, the approval of a contract to update the financial system was approved by a vote of seven to one, with Councilor Rick Nash voting against due to concerns over the manner in which the bidding process for services was executed.
 Councilor Monique Manna was absent and excused from the meeting.